Comment on page

 The assessment and evaluation module provides a way for learners to be assessed, especially in clinical learning environments, and a way for all users to evaluate courses/programs, faculty, learning events, etc. Any forms used for assessment and evaluation require form items (e.g., questions, prompts, etc.).

-If you are creating items for a form to be attached to a gradebook post for the purpose of online grading using a dropbox and Assessment and Evaluation form please note that not all item types are currently supported because there is no structure to weight them on the form posted to the gradebook.
-When creating items for a form to use with a gradebook dropbox it is recommended that you only use multiple choice, dropdown selector, rubric and scale items.
-If your form requires narrative comments do not use the free text comment item type as the grader will not be able to save their comments; instead, allow or require comments on your scale or rubric items and encourage graders to provide feedback within the rubric or scale item.
+If you are creating a form to be attached to a gradebook assessment please note that not all item types are supported because there is no structure to weight them on the form posted to the gradebook.
+When creating a form to use with a gradebook assessment it is recommended that you only use multiple choice, dropdown selector, rubric (grouped item only), and free text item.
+Do not use date selector, numeric, or autocomplete (multiple responses) items.

 Allow for a default value: If you check this box you will be able to select a default response that will prepopulate a response when this item is used on any form.
 Set a default response by clicking on the appropriate response line in the Default column.